-- 2.7 Notes on declarations If you are new to flight recorders in general or to a particular FR or linked device, make some practice flights before a badge attempt it is the best way to avoid declaration problems.
+- h.
+Your OO did not keep a copy of the flight file and the original was contaminated.
+A link to a file on the OLC is not sufficient as it will not validate. - 2.7 Notes on declarations If you are new to flight recorders in general or to a particular FR or linked device, make some practice flights before a badge attempt it is the best way to avoid declaration problems.
 Enter a declaration each time you fly, and check it carefully post-flight to make sure the correct data appears where it belongs in the .igc file.
 However, for Silver and Gold claims only, an error in pilot-entered pilot and aircraft data can be remedied as described at 6.5.
 The structure of FR declarations is described in 6.4.
 Consider the following: - a.
-A declaration is not required for badge duration or height claims or when the OO certifies basic pilot and glider data (SC3-2.4.1 and 4.4.2c). - b.
-It is now common for more than one device capable of acting as an FR to be installed in the glider, even though it may not be its primary use, a FLARM for example.
+A declaration is not required for badge duration claims or when the OO certifies basic pilot and glider data (SC3-2.4.1 and 4.4.2c). - b.
+It is now common to have more than one device capable of acting as an FR installed in the glider, even though it may not be its primary use, a FLARM for example.
 It is also possible that a pilot may not be aware of what devices in a club ship can act as an FR.
-Therefore, prior to a flight for a badge or record claim, the pilot must specify to the OO what FRs they intend to use and which contain the flight declaration.
-Only these FR(s) inspected (controlled) by the OO before the flight can be used in the claim (SC3-20b). - c.
-When more than one FR/PR installed in the glider is to be used, the task declaration (except for the recorded time of declaration) must be identical in each device.
-Any difference in the declaration between FRs could be grounds for refusing the claim. - d.
+Therefore, prior to a flight for a badge or record claim, you must specify to the OO what FRs you intend to use and which contain your flight declaration.
+Only these FR(s) inspected (controlled) by the OO before the flight can be used in the claim (SC3-2.0b). - c.
+When more than one FR installed in the glider is to be used, the task declaration (except for the recorded time of declaration) must be identical in each device.
+Any difference in the declaration between FRs could be grounds for refusing the claim.
+This includes lack of a .igc file due to an in-flight failure of one of the FRs or the inability to transfer the .igc file of one of the FRs. - d.
 A pilot using an FR/flight computer system may be rushed before take-off and confuse its "declaration" and "navigation" functions.
-A declaration input into an FR is the only acceptable means of data entry for record attempts.
-If you wish to make a last minute change to a Silver or Gold badge task, writing a new Internet or paper declaration is an option.
-Note the timing warning in para 6.4a.
-An Internet or paper declaration is always required when using a PR. - e.
+A declaration input into an FR is the only acceptable means of data entry for Diamond, Diploma, and record attempts.
+Note the timing warning in para 6.4a. - e.
 Compatibility problems can arise between an FR linked to a third-party PDA or flight computer.
 The end result may be a flawed declaration, and it could be difficult or impossible to determine whether the FR, the software, or user procedures are responsible.
-If a flawed declaration appears to be due to a fault or anomaly in the FR, report it promptly to the FR manufacturer and copy the GFAC chairman, currently ian@ukiws.uk. - 2.8 Internet declarations (SC3-2.3a) For Silver and Gold flights a NAC may accept declarations sent via internet, either by e-mail or to an approved website if it has this method in place.
+If a flawed declaration appears to be due to a fault or anomaly in the FR, report it promptly to the FR manufacturer and copy the GFAC chairman at ian@ukiws.uk. - 2.8 Internet declarations (SC3-2.3a) For Silver and Gold flights a NAC may accept declarations sent via internet, either by e-mail or to an approved website if it has this method in place.
 The OO must be satisfied the declaration is valid by inspecting its time stamp.
 The time stamping is performed automatically by servers and can be checked in e-mail headers or server logs.
 Any solution chosen by the NAC or OO should clearly show the declaration time stamp.
 Note that e-mail headers contain several time stamps from each server accessed; they should be checked to select the correct one.
 Date and time shown next to the sender/subject in e-mail readers is not to be trusted.